A product form for the general stochastic matching model: Product form

-\end{itemize} In other words, the word $B_n$ gathers the class indexes of all unmatched items entered up to $n$, and the copies of the class indexes of the items matched after the arrival of the oldest unmatched item at $n$, at the place of the class index of the item they have been matched to.
+\end{itemize} In other words, assuming that the initial system is empty, the word $B_n$ gathers the class indexes of all unmatched items entered up to $n$, and the copies of the class indexes of the items matched after the arrival of the oldest unmatched item at $n$, at the place of the class index of the item they have been matched to.
 Observe that we necessarily have that $B_n(1)=V_{i(n)}\in \maV$.
 Moreover, the word $B_n$ necessarily contains all the letters of $W_n$.
 More precisely, we have

 It is easily seen that $\suite{B_n}$ also is a $\maF_n$-Markov chain: for any $n\ge 0$, the value of $B_{n+1}$ can be deduced from that of $B_n$ and the class $V_{n+1}$ of the item entered at time $n+1$.